sitwithariadne/website/src/meditation-boundaries.md

 **I never repeat a mantra I don't agree with.** I don't want to lie to myself.
 Pick one (or a few):

--   _May I enjoy spending time with myself._
+    - "May I enjoy spending time with myself."
--   _May I enjoy practicing kindness with myself._
+    - "May I enjoy practicing kindness with myself."
--   _May I practice self-compassion._
+    - "May I practice self-compassion."
--   _May I let go of expectations._
+    - "May I let go of expectations."
--   _May I judge myself less._
+    - "May I judge myself less."
--   _May I let go of perfectionism._
+    - "May I let go of perfectionism."
--   _May I enjoy being vs doing._
+    - "May I enjoy being vs doing."
--   _May I forgive myself for not understanding._
+    - "May I forgive myself for not understanding."
--   _May I forgive myself for not being able to forgive myself._
+    - "May I forgive myself for not being able to forgive myself."
--   *May I hate myself less.*
+    - "May I hate myself less."
--   *May I learn to trust my own sensations.*
+    - "May I learn to trust my own sensations."

 _Additional Mantras:_ [Foster's Mantras](https://www.sitwithariadne.com/2021/04/fosters-mantras.html)